Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Background and Data

 \subsection{Data}

-Using web scraped and administrative data, I construct a new municipal level dataset with information on waste prices, amounts of household waste (main outcomes) and management costs, as well as socio-economic, geographic, and political determinants of waste generation and price adoption.
+Using web scraped and administrative data, I construct a new municipal level dataset with annual information on waste prices, amounts of household waste (main outcomes) and management costs, as well as socio-economic, geographic, and political determinants of waste generation and price adoption.
 The final database is a panel of Northern and Central Italian municipalities over the sample period 2010-2015.
 I exclude municipalities with missing values as well as South and Insular Italy because arguably not suitable for being in the control group.\footnote{Missing values are due to merging administrations and data errors.
-In South and Insular Italy, as defined by the NUTS 1 classification, there are no treated municipalities over the sample period, and data is incline to significant mismeasurement due to illegal disposal \citep{ISTATcrime}.} Treated municipalities for which second-order lags are missing are also excluded.\footnote{PAYT is typically announced in the first year pre-policy.
-Thus, adoption decisions correlate with second- or earlier-order outcome lags, and first-order lags are biased predictors due to anticipation effects.}
+In South and Insular Italy, as defined by the NUTS 1 classification, there are no treated municipalities over the sample period, and data is incline to significant mismeasurement due to illegal disposal \citep{ISTATcrime}.} Moreover, outcome data of treated municipalities must be observable at least two years before policy adoption.\footnote{PAYT is typically announced one year before implementation.
+In this year, policy anticipation effects may influence waste outcomes.
+Thus, outcomes of at least two years before policy are needed to predict waste behavior and adoption decisions without bias.}

 The resulting municipalities are 3,574.
-Waste prices, the treatment, cover 1.7 million people living in 194 municipalities, of which 106 in the North-West, 82 in the North-East, and six in the Center.
-Most of the treated municipalities implement PAYT for the first time in 2013 (77), while the others in 2012 (48), 2014 (36), and 2015 (33).
+Waste prices, the treatment, cover 1.7 million people living in 194 municipalities, of which 106 are located in the North-West, 82 in the North-East, and six in the Center.
+Most of the treated municipalities implement PAYT for the first time in 2013 (77), while the others followed in 2012 (48), 2014 (36), and 2015 (33).
 Figure \ref{fig:map_dynamic} shows the distribution of PAYT and non-PAYT municipalities in the sample.

 This data allow for (counterfactual) predictions of policy effects for 26 million people (45\% of the population) living in 3,380 municipalities without PAYT.